 Jeffrey I. Gordon, M.D.

 Jeffrey Gordon received his A.B. from Oberlin College and his M.D. from the University of Chicago.
 He completed his clinical training in internal medicine and gastroenterology at Washington University, and was a post-doctoral fellow in the Laboratory of Biochemistry at NIH’s National Cancer Institute.
-He has spent his entire academic career at Washington University, first as a member of the Departments of Medicine and Biological Chemistry, then as Head of the Department of Molecular Biology and Pharmacology, and since 2003 as founding Director of the University’s interdepartmental, interdisciplinary Center for Genome Sciences and Systems Biology.
-He has been the research mentor to 135 PhD and MD/PhD students and post-doctoral fellows since he established his lab.
+He has spent his entire academic career at Washington University, first as a member of the Departments of Medicine and Biological Chemistry, then as Head of the Department of Molecular Biology and Pharmacology, and since 2004, as founding Director of the University’s interdepartmental Edison Family Center for Genome Sciences and Systems Biology.
+He has had the privilege and pleasure of serving as the research mentor to 145 PhD and MD/PhD students and post-doctoral fellows since he established his lab.

-He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the National Academy of Medicine, and the American Philosophical Society.
-Recent awards include the Louisa Gross Horwitz Prize (2017), the Copley Medal from the Royal Society (2018), and the BBVA Frontiers of Knowledge Award in Biology and Biomedicine (2018).
-He is a Thomson Reuters Citation Laureate (Physiology or Medicine; 2015) and holds 23 US patents.
+He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the National Academy of Medicine and the American Philosophical Society.